django-parler/django-parler/docs/advanced/rest-framework.rst

 ======================================

-To integrate the translated fields in django-rest-framework, the :mod:`parler.contrib.rest_framework` module provides serializer fields.
+To integrate the translated fields in django-rest-framework, the django-parler-rest_ module provides serializer fields.
 These fields can be used to integrate translations into the REST output.

 Example code